 For any item to receive further consideration, a quorum must have been present during the committee or Senate meeting.
+Pursuant to the Open Meetings Act (Act), only those members physically present at the meeting location will be included in the count for a quorum.
+Members who are permitted to attend by means of video or audio conference resulting from an official accommodation received from the Office of Equal Opportunity and Access (OEOA) as specified in the Reasonable Accommodation Procedures for Employees or Applicants policy (see policy 1.3.1) do not count toward the quorum pursuant to the Act.
 As well, the chair of the committee or the person requesting that an item be filed by the Senate must formally make this request.
 In order to complete the Filing Stage, the item needs to be given a sequential number by the administrative clerk of the Senate.
 This number shall be a combination of the month of the year, the day of the month, the year, and a number representing the order of filing on that date.